 1. Hydrate & Fuel Appropriately

-Additionally, a pre workout drink might be a good option as well.
+Additionally, a pre workout drink might be a good option to add to your routine.
 This multi-ingredient formula, taken for boosting athletic activity, can be a total performance game changer®.
-While there are many options out there, our new Vital Performance™ PRE is one that's NSF Certified for Sport®.
+While there are many options out there, our Vital Performance™ PRE is one that's NSF Certified for Sport®.
 With collagen added, it rounds out the amino acid profile with BCAAs (branched-chain amino acids) to provide more complete proteins to propel your routine.
 Additionally, ingredients like creatine, citrulline and arginine round out the profile to boost muscle strength and power output as you go.

 (Psst!
 Looking for an all-in-one fuel source?
 Consider our Vital Run Club Bundle!
 This 3-month supply of our best-selling products promises to take every training session up a notch.)

-If your body isn’t acclimated to running long distances or running in hotter-than-normal temperatures, you could be headed straight for a heat-related illness.
+If your body isn't acclimated to running long distances or running in hotter-than-normal temperatures, this might be why you feel like you struggle to run in the heat.
+And, you could be headed straight for a heat-related illness.
 Start small and follow a progressive running program recommended by a certified fitness professional.
 Know your limits before running in the heat.

-Additionally, joining a club (like the VP Run Club) can keep you accountable to your abilities and running levels with the help of run coaches and other experienced professionals.
+Additionally, joining a club (like our Vital Run Club) can keep you accountable to your abilities and running levels.
+Plus, you can seek out the help of run coaches and other experienced professionals.
 Consider seeing if it may be a fit for you and your lifestyle.